U.S. savages WHO as it promises pandemic review, but China pledges $2 billion

 When it declared a global emergency on Jan.
 30, there were fewer than 100 cases outside China, and no deaths, he said.

-He was addressing a virtual meeting of the WHO’s decision-making body, the World Health Assembly, at which President Xi Jinping said China had acted with “openness and transparency and responsibility”.
+He was addressing a virtual meeting of the WHO’s decision-making body, the World Health Assembly, at which Xi said China had acted with “openness and transparency and responsibility”.

 Tedros, who has always promised a review, told the forum it would come “at the earliest appropriate moment” and make recommendations for the future.
 He received robust backing from the WHO’s independent oversight panel.